 Santa Barbara isn’t just the setting of one of my favorite TV shows (Psych); it’s an artsy beach town in southern California.
-Endless beaches, tourist-worthy piers and museums, lush gardens, and historic taverns are just some of the things you’ll find here.
+Endless beautiful beaches, tourist-worthy piers and museums, lush gardens, and historic taverns are just some of the things you’ll find here.
 Make your trip even more comfortable and stay in one of the top beach house rentals and budget hotels in town.
 Pack your beach gear and check out our list of the best things to do in Santa Barbara.

 1. Start by exploring State Street

 State Street is part of the main hub of downtown Santa Barbara, full of shops, restaurants, and interesting things to see.
 Santa Barbara has a love of art, so if you’re there on a Sunday you’ll likely see an art walk, where artists from all over the county come to display and sell their work.
-The Santa Barbara Courthouse is also an interesting site, known for its architecture and incredible panoramic views.
+The Santa Barbara Courthouse is also an interesting site, known for its architecture and incredible sweeping views.

 Address: State Street, Santa Barbara, California

 Shoreline Park is located on the bluffs of Santa Barbara; there’s plenty of grassy areas and paths to walk around on, and you’ll have beautiful views of the Santa Ynez Mountains and the ocean from the cliffs—I’ve heard it’s also great for whale watching.
 If you want to get closer to the ocean, there’s a staircase down to the beach; another ramp at the end of the park leads to Leadbetter Beach.

 Address: Shoreline Drive and San Nicolas Avenue, Santa Barbara, California

 3. Have a photo op at Stearns Wharf